Introduction

 The primary objective of Points Rummy is to meld your cards into valid sets and sequences and minimize your points.

-How to Play Points Rummy: Step-by-step Guide
+How to Play Points Rummy: Step-by-step Guide?

 Deal Cards